 This is the only one of OEB’s three locations that has a patio.
-The restaurant also has a live crepe and waffle station and a coffee bar.
+Relish in the opportunity to try a breakfast poutine or cold-smoked salmon eggs Benedict while enjoying some fresh air.
 The patio is tucked off to the side, mostly in the shade.

 This Mexican restaurant’s patio is small but mighty, located behind the stone wall that is still short enough to see over onto the sidewalk.
 Get tableside guacamole here as well as margaritas, tacos, churros and more.